 What is the APM Project Professional Qualification (PPQ)?

-Launched in April 2016, the new Project Professional Qualification (PPQ), developed by APM, the Chartered body for the project profession, is an examination-based qualification that assesses your capability in delivering projects, programmes and portfolios.
+The Project Professional Qualification (PPQ), developed by APM, the chartered body for the project profession, is an examination-based qualification that assesses your capability in delivering projects, programmes and portfolios.

 Covering the core and specific competences project professionals require across all areas of the profession, PPQ is the most comprehensive assessment of professional project management capability available.